duck2469/brawlvaulticons/README.md

-# brawlvaulticons
-a repository for brawl lvault icons so i can reupload it
+A repository for brawl vault icons so i can reupload it